Learning PDEs for Portfolio Optimization with Quantum Physics-Informed Neural Networks: Introduction

 \subsection{Main contribution}

 \begin{itemize} \item We provide a detailed analysis of the quantum resource cost for implementing univariate, multivariate, and tensor-decomposed polynomials, and compare our results with existing approaches.
 While the implementation of a general multivariate polynomial requires exponentially large cost complexity, our tensor-decomposed model reduces the cost complexity to polynomial when the corresponding tensor rank is not very large, making the implementation on near-term quantum hardware more feasible. \item We incorporate the tensor-decomposed model to propose a QPINN and a Quantum-inspired PINN.
 Both models guarantee the existence of a tensor-decomposed polynomial approximating the PDE solution, with the approximation error depending on the PDE and the model parameters.
-Owing to entanglement, the QPINN has a richer hypothesis space, providing greater expressivity than classical models. \item We conduct numerical simulations on PDEs in portfolio optimization, comparing our QPINN and quantum-inspired PINN with classical PINNs.
-In particular, we include a classical counterpart PINN that shares the same tensor-decomposed inductive bias as our quantum models, as well as a fully connected PINN with 80 times larger parameters, and demonstrate that our QPINN and Quantum-inspired PINN outperforms classic PINNs experimentally. \end{itemize}
+Owing to entanglement, the QPINN has a richer hypothesis space and therefore greater expressivity. \item \LW{We conduct numerical simulations on two HJB PDEs in portfolio optimization, comparing our QPINN and Quantum-inspired PINN with classical PINNs.
+The experiments include a two-dimensional input case with a separable analytical solution and a three-dimensional input case with a non-separable analytical solution.
+In particular, we include a classical counterpart PINN that shares a similar tensor-decomposed inductive bias with our quantum models, as well as a fully connected PINN with significantly more parameters, and demonstrate that our QPINN and Quantum-inspired PINN outperform classical PINNs in the reported Merton HJB experiments.} \end{itemize}

 This paper is organized as follows.
 We first introduce the context of the Merton portfolio optimization problem in Section \ref{sec: merton portfolio optimization}.
-The general framework of PINNs and QPINNs is presented in Section \ref{sec:QPINN}, the polynomials considered in our quantum models are described in Section \ref{sec:polynomials summary}.
+The general framework of PINNs and QPINNs is presented in Section \ref{sec:QPINN}, and the polynomials considered in our quantum models are described in Section \ref{sec:polynomials summary}.
 Section \ref{sec: summary} summarizes the main results on the quantum resource complexity required to implement general and tensor-decomposed polynomials, while Sections \ref{sec:poly} and \ref{sec: TD poly} provide the detailed descriptions.
-We then present our our QPINN and our Quantum-inspired PINN in Section \ref{sec:our_QPINN}.
+We then present our QPINN and Quantum-inspired PINN in Section \ref{sec:our_QPINN}.
 Finally, Section \ref{sec:experiment} reports the QPINN and PINN experimental simulations, and Section \ref{sec:conclusion} concludes the paper.